janschultecom/janschultecom.github.io/_drafts/2016-02-09-deduplicate-akka-stream.md

 ##TL;DR
-Deduplicate an akka stream using the [akvokolekta](http://github.com/janschultecom/akvokolekta) akka stream additions.
+Deduplicate an akka stream using the [akvokolekta](http://github.com/janschultecom/akvokolekta) stream additions.

 Add Sonatype snapshot repository and akvokolekta library to your build.sbt
 ```scala